Xalil404/Radical_Rides/README.md

 # Radical Rides
-The Radical Rides e-commerce platoform aims to address the pain point of .....
+The Radical Rides e-commerce platoform is the 1 stop destination for surfers, skaters and snowboarders to purchase all of their sporting goods needs in one place.

 Link to live site [here](https://radical-rides-7dc93d43c139.herokuapp.com/).